 The first 1000 days of life are a critical period to supporting optimal growth and development as children are particularly sensitive to early experiences.
 One of these early experiences, parenting behaviour, should ideally be typified...read more

-Elizabeth is a Public Health Specialist and is currently heading a project on maternal, infant and young child nutrition (MIYCN), aimed at determining the effectiveness of a community-based intervention to promote optimal infant and young child feeding practices on child growth.
+Elizabeth is the head of the Maternal, Child and Wellbeing Unit.
+She is passionate about breastfeeding and is a great fit to lead the unit.
+She leads a project on maternal, infant and young child nutrition (MIYCN), aimed at determining the effectiveness of a community-based intervention to promote optimal infant and young child feeding practices on child growth.

 She holds a PhD in Public Health from the University of the Witwatersrand, South Africa obtained in 2010.
 Her thesis focused on the double burden of malnutrition in a high HIV prevalence setting in rural South Africa.
 She also holds a Master of Public Health degree from Moi University, Kenya obtained in 2004 and a BSc. in Environmental Health from the same University, obtained in 1999.
 She first joined APHRC in 2003 as a Research Trainee before proceeding for PhD studies in 2007, and rejoined the Center in 2010 as a post-doctoral fellow.